Professional edition active

 • Use a scalpel with a No. 15 blade or a No. 11 with tape covering all but 0.5 to 1.0 cm of the blade.

-• Make an 0.5 cm incision in the anterior-to-posterior direction over the most prominent area, or the location where needle aspiration (if done) identified pus.
+• Make an 0.5 cm incision in the anterior-to-posterior direction over the most prominent (or alternatively, the most fluctuant) area, or the location where needle aspiration (if done initially) identified pus.

 • Use a suction catheter to remove pus and blood.
-Some bleeding is expected after incision.
+Some bleeding is expected after the incision.

-• Place a closed tonsil clamp into the incised opening and gently open it to break up any loculations.
+• Place a closed tonsil clamp into the incised opening and gently open it to break up any loculations; then remove the clamp.

-• Have the patient rinse and gargle with a saline or a dilute peroxide-saline solution.
+• Finally, have the patient rinse and gargle with a saline or a dilute peroxide-saline solution.

 Aftercare for Draining a Peritonsillar Abscess

-• Observe the patient for 1 hour for complications such as bleeding, and to ensure that the patient can tolerate fluids.
+• Observe the patient for 1 hour after the procedure for complications such as bleeding, and to ensure that the patient can tolerate fluids.

-• Discharge on oral antibiotics and warm saline rinses to follow up in 24 hours
+• Discharge on oral antibiotics and warm saline rinses.
+The patient must be advised to follow up in 24 hours.

 • Patients with excessive bleeding, aspiration, or who are unable to take oral antibiotics require prolonged observation or hospitalization.